Yoshihiro Kawaoka

 Yoshihiro Kawaoka (河岡 義裕, Kawaoka Yoshihiro) is a virologist specializing in the study of the influenza and Ebola viruses.
 He holds a professorship in virology in the Department of Pathobiological Sciences at the University of Wisconsin-Madison, USA, and at the University of Tokyo, Japan.

-Following the West African Ebola virus epidemic of 2014, Kawaoka began development of an Ebola vaccine working in close coordination with Alhaji N'jai a toxicologist at the University of Wisconsin–Madison and his non-profit organization Project 1808, Inc.
+Following the West African Ebola virus epidemic of 2014, Kawaoka attempted to develop an Ebola vaccine working in close coordination with Alhaji N'jai, a toxicologist at the University of Wisconsin–Madison and his non-profit organization Project 1808, Inc.

 Controversial experiment

-Kawaoka reinvented a new virus based on H5N1, which he revealed to the public in 2011.
-For now, no known vaccine has been found.
+Kawaoka created a new virus based on H5N1, which he revealed to the public in 2011.
+For now, no known vaccine has been developed.
 His research was halted by a moratorium issued from the US government in 2014.
 However, in 2019 he was allowed to resume the research.

 Dan Brown mentioned the experiment in his novel Inferno.